Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 ## RO-Crate

-Every storage object we deposit is an RO-Crate—a research object composed of:
+Every storage object we deposit is an RO-Crate — a research object composed of:

 The data files themselves